Blackbullbjj/female_work_history/README.md

-Components of a Successful README
-Overview of project
-Project proposal or research question
-Describe source of data
-Describe how you cleaned and transformed data
-Others should be able to replicate your results Contextual visualization(s)
+Contextual visualization(s)
 What visualizations do we need to understand your topic?
 Show objective specific visualization(s)
 What visualizations display your results

 Present key insights
 Tell us what (if anything) you recommend
-Tell us what future areas you might want/need to study How to contribute to the project (optional)
+Tell us what future areas you might want/need to study

 Primary Differences From Presentation structure
 More emphasis on your data and the choices you made to change or adapt it.
 More contextual information that was cut from your presentation for time.